Brian Kenney

 Add to lightboxDownload comp

-American Oystercatcher / American Pied Oystercatcher / Oystercatcher (Haematopus palliatus) sleeping & incubating eggs in scrape nest on beach, Blind Pass, Manasota Key, Florida.
-Two to four eggs are laid in the unlined nest, and incubation takes 24 to 29 days.
-Both parents share the incubation and nest guarding duties.
+American Oystercatcher / American Pied Oystercatcher / Oystercatcher (Haematopus palliatus) on beach, Blind Pass, Manasota Key, Gulf of Mexico, Florida.
 Range = coastal areas of North, Central, & South America from Baja California & New England south to Argentina & Chile.
 Protected by the Migratory Bird Treaty Act of 1918.

 © Brian Kenney